 The traditional approach of using a password as the sole log-in credential is an example of a single-factor authentication process.

-By switching to two-factor authentication you can strengthen security around the way your users access your organisation’s IT services.
+By switching to two-factor authentication you can strengthen the security around the way your users access your organisation’s IT services.

 What is two-factor authentication?